 Round 4: Flexibility

-Website Builder:
+Marketplace Website Builder:

-Sadly however, these tools are set up to cater for specific scenarios, offering for example a rating out of 5 stars, not the 10-point system you had in mind.
-A bookings calendar plug-in is another good example – it might not offer discounted bookings made six months in advance as per your business model.
+For feature customisation, website builders rely on a plethora of plugins and widgets that can extend the functionality of your multivendor website to include features like ratings, appointment bookings, shopping carts, and more.
+However, these tools are set up to cater for common scenarios, offering for example a rating out of 5 stars, not the 10-point system you had in mind.
+A booking calendar plugin is another good example; it might not offer discounted bookings made six months in advance as per your business model.

 Mobility can also be a problem.
 In some instances, your previous work will be lost when you switch from one template to another, making it a challenge to move your content seamlessly to the new design.
 This makes it difficult to experiment and improve in a continuous manner.